yannick-cw/poc_analyzer/README.md

             }
 ```
 ## The Classification Results
 For classification we decided to limit our dataset to posts with more than 20 upvotes.
-This provided us with the best results since the posts where obviously accepted in their community.
+This provided us with the best results since the posts where obviously accepted by their community.
 This restricted the ~4.000.000 input documents to nearly 400.000 texts.
 We randomly distributed this data to 95% train and 5% test data.
 If not stated differently our own sanitization was used.